 - The Obsidian Community consists of the forum and Discord server.
 Join to get to know the community and get answers to questions!

 - Linking Your Thinking is Nick Milo's incredible YouTube channel with tutorials on Obsidian.
-He also has a paid workshop he runs periodically.
+He also has an amazing cohort-based paid workshop he runs periodically.

 - Bryan Jenks also has an awesome YouTube channel with some helpful Obsidian content.